The Colorado Trail will break you.

 The CTR is grueling.
 Get in shape.

 That doesn’t mean you need to become something you are not.
 Riders of all sorts of fitness levels have been successful on the Colorado Trail.
 Ride your bike.
 A lot.
 Hike up rocky trails with your loaded bike.
 A lot.
 Make sure your knees, hamstrings, achilles, arms, and every other part of your body can handle pushing a heavy bike up a mountain.
+Grab yourself those protein powders so you won’t lack the necessary nutrients.

 Oh, and if possible, get high.
 Like, 12,000 feet high.
 The Colorado Trail has an average elevation of over 10,000 feet.
 A little acclimatization will go a long way.
 Get CTR ready with Lynda’s 12-week CTR training plan.